 Ministry members also do research into the history of the Cathedral and its artifacts, and engage the faithful and the public on social media.

-To sign up for the heritage tour, go to bit.ly/cgstour, and then turn up at the front porch of the church building at 3.45pm on the first and third Saturdays of every month.
+To sign up for the heritage tour, go to bit.ly/cgstour, and then turn up at the front porch of the church building at 10am and 7.30pm on the 4th Saturday of every month.

 The team also takes requests for special group tours at other times, subject to the availability of the guides.
 You may send your request to the email address below.